 All working event personnel must first check in with Security at the following locations when entering YBCA's buildings:

 - Galleries and Forum Security: Loading (Receiving) Dock of Galleries and Forum Building (located at 130 Third Street)

-- Theater Security: Stage Door of Lam Research Theater (located on north side of building, opposite East Garden fountains and across Third street from SFMOMA)
+- Theater Security: Stage Door of Yerba Buena Center for the Arts Theater (located on north side of building, opposite East Garden fountains and across Third street from SFMOMA)